liberland/Constitution/Constitution.md

 §1

-The Cabinet shall be formed and led by the Prime Minister, who shall be the Head of the Cabinet and the Government.
+1) The Cabinet shall be formed and led by the Prime Minister, who shall be the Head of the Cabinet and the Government.
 The Cabinet shall be responsible to Congress.
+2) The Congress shall elect the Prime Minister for a term of twenty consecutive Election Terms.
+One person may only be elected as a president for two consecutive terms and four terms over their lifetime.
+A person can only be re-elected for their third term after at least forty consecutive Election Terms spent out of the office of the Prime Minister.

 §2